A Long Island Love Story

 • New informational signage (2024)

-The CT DEEP investigation unearthed the guidelines for Connecticut's general permit for coastal maintenance, which had not been followed.
+The 2023 CT DEEP investigation revealed that the guidelines for Connecticut's general permit for coastal maintenance had not been followed.
 The guidelines dictate that all beach-grading work is prohibited from April 1–September 15, and beach raking with motorized equipment or equipment that penetrates the sand more than two inches is forbidden from May 10–July 15.
-These rules are meant specifically to protect reproducing horseshoe crabs and nesting/migrating shorebirds.
+These rules are specifically designed to protect reproducing horseshoe crabs and nesting and migrating shorebirds.

 Location